technofocus-pte/buildmoderniseaiappsdepth/Use case 01/Usecase01.md

     +++curl --header "Content-Type: application/json" --request POST --data '{"description":"Take Azure Container Apps MS Learn","details":"Take the ACA Learn module","done": "false"}' http://127.0.0.1:8080/api/todos+++

-3. Next, check that the to-dos are in the database by accessing the GET endpoint that\\'s defined in the to-do app:
+3. Next, check that the to-dos are in the database by accessing the GET endpoint that's defined in the to-do app:

     +++curl http://127.0.0.1:8080/api/todos+++